EvaWXHenderson/Particles/README.md

 **print_velocities()** - prints particles last Velocities values along the x and y axes as a tuple (Angstroms per 0.1 seconds)

 ### Simulator.py
 Used to run program.

+The set up simulation is intended to model hydrogen particles (mass = 1.67x10<sup>-27</sup>, sigma = 2, epsilon = 4.98x10<sup>-26</sup>).

 ## Running Program
-To initialise the program (initialisation) and specify the number of particles desired:
+To initialise the program (initialisation) and specify the number of particles desired, the particle's mass (kg), the particle's sigma value (Å) and the particle's epsilon value (J):
 ```
-Display.initialise_data(int number of particles wanted)
+Display.initialise_data(no. particles, mass, sigma, epsilon)
 ```
 To run program, after intialisation, fig/ax can be defined, the run() function can be called, and FuncAnimation used to create the pop-up as below:
 ```